 - there must be sufficient evidence to show a good, arguable case;

-- there must be peril to the property to be preserved and court must be satisfied that the applicant will be in a worse situation if the appointment of a receiver is delayed;
+- there must be peril to the property to be preserved, and the court must be satisfied that the applicant will be in a worse situation if the appointment of a receiver is delayed;

-- the claim or the application not be frivolous or vexatious and the claimant must show that the appointment is appropriate because other less invasive remedies would be inadequate45; and
+- the claim or the application would not be frivolous or vexatious, and the claimant must show that the appointment is appropriate because other, less invasive remedies would be inadequate;54 and

 ii Obtaining evidence

-The BVI court will grant a search order if the applicant demonstrates an extremely strong prima facie case, potential or actual serious damage, clear evidence that the respondent has the items in his or her possession, and that there is a real possibility that the respondent may destroy that material.47
+The BVI court will grant a search order if an applicant demonstrates an extremely strong prima facie case, potential or actual serious damage and clear evidence that the respondent has the items in his or her possession, and that there is a real possibility that the respondent may destroy that material.57

-There is no pre-action disclosure in the BVI.48 However, the rules on interim injunctions may provide some relief through Norwich Pharmacal jurisdiction (described below).
+There is no pre-action disclosure in the BVI.58 However, the rules on interim injunctions may provide some relief through Norwich Pharmacal jurisdiction (described below).
 Disclosure can be ordered ancillary to a freezing order made before or at the outset of proceedings for information on which assets the freezing order 'bites', so as to police the order.
-Against this, however, the BVI court has ruled that such ancillary disclosure will not be ordered in support of a Black Swan injunction.49

 Disclosure in the course of proceedings

 The BVI follows English procedure and practice in respect of first-party disclosure.59 Documents can be withheld on the grounds of privilege.
 This can be either litigation privilege (documents prepared for the dominant purpose of providing professional legal services in relation to actual or contemplated legal proceedings, or documents prepared for the dominant purpose of preparing for or conducting the proceedings) or legal professional privilege generally (documents prepared for the dominant purpose of giving a client legal advice).